Author: Laurie Faria Stolarz

 Now that I’m home, my parents and friends want everything to be like it was before I left.
 But they don’t understand that dining out and shopping trips can’t heal what’s broken inside me.
 I barely leave my bedroom.
 Therapists are clueless and condescending.
 So I start my own form of therapy―but writing about my experience awakens uncomfortable memories, ones that should’ve stayed buried.
 How far will I have to go to uncover the truth of what happened―and will it break me forever?

 This book is a difficult one for me to tackle because I wasn’t sure how I felt about it.
 Jane Anonymous is a page-turner, detailing the abduction and captivity of a seventeen-year-old girl named Jane.
 The story moves between alternating timelines between her life in captivity and now, after her escape.
-Jane struggles to cope with the circumstances of her abduction and coming to the truth of what happened to her as she begins reconnecting to her family and friends.
+Jane struggles to cope with the circumstances of her abduction and comes to the truth of what happened to her as she begins reconnecting to her family and friends.
 The pacing of the novel is quick and it’s easy to blaze through the pages.

 “For me, the memories wove a quilt that suffocated any possibility of goodness.”